mb803/website4/content/blog.md

 ## What is an SLP?

 Unsure of what exactly a speech language pathologist (SLP) does?
-What about a speech therapist and speech teacher?
+What is the difference between a speech therapist and speech teacher?
 Learn more about the role of an SLP, who we work with, and if you child may benefit from seeing one.

 [Read more.](/slp-role)